fay19/Design-Data-Intensive-Applicaition/Chapter2.md

   - head vertex
   - a label to describe the kind of relationship between the two vertices
   - a collection of properties(key-value pairs)
--cypher: a declaritive query language for property graph database created in Neo4j graph database
+- cypher: a declaritive query language for property graph database created in Neo4j graph database

  ### Triple-store and SPARQL
  - equivalent to property graph